thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

   sqrt(m2.s1$prediction.error)/mean(pred.soil1_rfc$se[,2], na.rm=TRUE)
 ```

-We also derive predictions of the binomial variable using the mean estimate (which can be often different from the median estimate!):
+We also derive predictions of the binomial variable using the mean
+estimate (which can be often different from the median
+estimate\!):

 ``` r
 pred.regr <- predict(m1.s1, cbind(meuse.grid@data, grid.dist0@data), type="response")$predictions